lambdaclass/concrete/ROADMAP.md

 Expected outcome: every checker, capability, ownership, predictable, proof, FFI, and concurrency rule has both a positive test and a named regression, and every new compiler bug enters the wrong-code corpus on the day it is found.

+Phase closes when: the example inventory is machine-readable, every current release-claiming rule has a positive and negative regression, bug/reducer/bundle maintenance is routine, and remaining tooling items are either moved later or explicitly classified as maintenance.

 1. Expand negative examples as first-class regressions beyond the first capability-discipline pair: every checker / capability / ownership / predictable / proof / FFI / concurrency rule should have a positive case and a rejected companion.
 2. Trusted-boundary stress harness: raw-pointer wrappers, FFI ownership transfer, abort/failure cleanup, layout-sensitive wrappers, capability narrowing.
 3. Property-based tests for formatter/parser round-trips, stdlib containers, parser cores, report facts.